Is Your Best Friend in Pain?

 Osteoarthritis is a progressive joint disease that inflames and erodes joint cartilage.
 Without the cushioning and lubricating effect of healthy cartilage, the joint becomes painful and disabled.
 Arthritis may develop because of an inherited malformation, an old injury, infection, or from normal wear and tear.

-The pain associated with arthritis, as well as the stiffness and lameness it can cause, can be overcome.
+The pain associated with arthritis, and the stiffness and lameness they cause, can be overcome.
 If you have any questions about your pet’s discomfort, please ask one of our doctors.
-Help your best friend put quality of life ahead of his pain.
+We can help your best friend put quality of life ahead of his pain.
+Our doctors have multiple treatment options that can be very helpful in slowing down the degenerative process.